pact2023/pact2023.github.io/src/index.md

   must be submitted electronically at the [SRC submission site](https://pact23src.hotcrp.com/) no later than August 17, 2023 (AoE).
 - **Submissions should not exceed ~~1 page~~ 2 pages, and should not exceed 800 words.**
-  Figures and references are allowed, but must fit within the single page.
+  Figures and references are allowed, but must fit within the two pages.
 References do not count toward the 800-word limit.
 - The submission should be in PDF format.
 - Blind submissions are fine, but are not required.
 - The submission must meet all eligibility requirements below.